Is Turkey's economy heading for a monetary policy U-turn? – DW – 06/20/2023

 How serious is Erdogan?

-Economists at JPMorgan expect Turkey's central bank to nearly triple its current key interest rate of 8.5% at its next meeting.
+Economists at JPMorgan Chase expect Turkey's Central Bank to nearly triple its current key interest rate of 8.5% at its next meeting.
 Rates are likely to be hiked to 25% on June 22, the US bankers predicted in a recent report.
 By the end of the year, the JPMorgan analysts even expect interest rates to reach 30%.

 Turkey's new finance minister, Mehmet Simsek, whom Erdogan dismissed in 2018 over fiscal policy disagreements, announced a few days ago that his country would return to "rational fundamentals" in economic and fiscal policy.
 Erdogan even spoke recently of "quick measures."